Step 1: Truly Plan Your Business Idea

-According to the U.S. Small Business Admin, a primary benefit of business planning is it allows you to see your entire platform in a very concise and illuminating way.
+According to the U.S. Small Business Admin, a primary benefit of business planning is it allows you to see your entire startup in a very concise and illuminating way.
 This enables you to spearhead your focus, set realistic objectives and develop a more effective system of accountability.
 Without one, you’re flying blind.
-Without one, it’s amateur hour.

-The next step has three parts to it: 1) deciding on the type of legal business entity you’re going to create based on benefits, 2) incorporating said entity under the law, and 3) in the process you’ll secure/file your brand name with the state.
-Good news is when you work with modern incorporation providers lots of this stuff can happen all at once, along with certain aspects of steps 3 and 4.
+The next step has three parts to it: 1) deciding on the type of business entity you’re going to form, 2) registering said entity with the state, and 3) in the process you’ll secure/file your brand name.
+The main benefit however is that you'll be protecting your personal assets (house, car, etc).

-Folks, we’re literally talking about the “Live free or die!” state where’s there’s no sales tax.
-And you probably aren’t sitting on a huge tax nightmare unless you plan to open a solar panel installation business or something.
+We’re literally talking about the “Live free or die!” state where’s there’s no sales tax.
+And you probably aren’t sitting on a huge tax nightmare unless you plan to open a solar panel installation business or something along those lines.
 If you don’t have legal help, then figure out what fees need to be paid and what forms need to be sent.
 And, don’t forget to see which credits, incentives, and kickbacks apply because there's plenty.

 Take Action: To get started head on over to the NH Dept. of Revenue website’s Businesses Section where you’ll have access to just about everything you’ll need – including their Taxpayer Bill of Rights!

 Unlike the Appalachian Trail, New Hampshire’s regulatory environment is pretty easy to navigate.
 Chances are your new small business won’t require too much outside the norm – basic license or local operator’s permit, possible registrations, county-specific, and so forth.
-You’ve got a couple options here so it goes down as smooth as a cool pint from Canterbury Aleworks:
+You’ve got a couple options here so this step goes as smooth as possible.

 Perhaps you’re thinking of Durham and joining the boom going on since about 2000 where they’ve seen over 200% growth in median income and a 9.2% population increase.
 Or maybe you’re headed south to Londonderry for the family atmosphere and intend on working from home?
 Or maybe the bustle of Portsmouth or Manchester?
 Regardless, you’re going to love it.